wafer-li/scala-coursera/funsets/README.md

 As I mentioned above, the `p` has **the same type of `s`**,

-therefore, we can think furtthe her:
+therefore, we can think further:

 **All the element in the set satisfy the negation of the predicate**